 Further, on December 14, 2018, a U.S. District Court judge in the Northern District of Texas ruled that the individual mandate portion of the Health Care Reform Law is an essential and inseverable feature of the Health Care Reform Law, and therefore because the mandate was repealed as part of the Tax Cuts and Jobs Act of 2017, the remaining provisions of the Health Care Reform Law are invalid as well.
 The Trump administration and the CMS have both stated that the ruling will have no immediate effect, and on December 30, 2018, the same judge issued an order staying the judgment pending appeal.
 The Trump administration thereafter represented to the Court of Appeals considering this judgment that it does not oppose the district court's ruling.
 On July 10, 2019, the Court of Appeals for the Fifth Circuit heard oral argument in this case.
 In those arguments, the Trump administration argued in support of upholding the lower court decision.
 On December 18, 2019, the Court of Appeals for the Fifth Circuit affirmed the lower court's ruling that the individual mandate portion of the Health Care Reform Law is unconstitutional and it remanded the case to the district court for reconsideration of the severability question and additional analysis of the provisions of the Health Care Reform Law.
 On January 21, 2020, the U.S. Supreme Court declined to review this decision on an expedited basis.
 On March 3, 2020, however, the U.S. Supreme Court agreed to hear this case.
+On June 25, 2020, the Trump administration and a coalition of 18 states asked the court to strike down the entirety of the Health Care Reform Law.
 It is unclear how this decision and any subsequent appeals and other efforts to repeal and replace the Health Care Reform Law will impact the Health Care Reform Law and our business.
-Litigation over the Health Care Reform Law are likely to continue, with unpredictable and uncertain results.
+Litigation and legislation over the Health Care Reform Law are likely to continue, with unpredictable and uncertain results.